↑

 If water filters and purifiers were cars, the boiling water method would be like the old farm truck – it’s been around forever, not the easiest to use, but it gets the job done.
 Oh, and it also uses a lot of fuel.

-Boiling your water is one of the most reliable ways to purify water while backpacking.
-Just bring it to boil for a minute and BAM!
-You’ve got water with no bacteria, no protozoa, and no viruses.
+Boiling water is one of the most reliable ways to purify water while hiking.
+Just bring it to a rolling boil for a minute and BAM!
+You’ve got purified water with no bacteria, no protozoa, and no viruses.

 boiling water when backpacking